This site requires a more recent version of Adobe Flash Player to function properly.

 ArcelorMittal is currently the largest steel manufacturer in the world and was formed by the merger of steel giants Arcelor and Mittal in 2006.
 The company produces nearly 100 million metric tons of steel annually and has operations in 20 countries on four continents.

-Headquartered in Luxembourg, the firm operates its business in five main operating segments: Flat Carbon Americas; Flat Carbon Europe; Long Carbon Americas and Europe; Asia, Africa and Commonwealth of Independent States (CIS) (AACIS); and ArcelorMittal Steel Solutions and services.
-More than 35% of steel produced is in the Americas, nearly 50% in Europe and the remainder in countries such as Kazakhstan, South Africa and Ukraine.
-ArcelorMittal produces a variety of flat products such as sheets and plates, long products including bars and rods.
+Headquartered in Luxembourg, the firm operates its business in five main operating segments: Brazil, Europe, NAFTA, Africa and Commonwealth of Independent States (ACIS), and Mining.
+More than 35% of the steel produced is in the Americas, nearly 50% in Europe, and the remainder in countries such as Kazakhstan, South Africa, and Ukraine.
+ArcelorMittal produces a variety of flat products such as sheets and plates, and long products including bars and rods.
 The firm also produces pipes and tubes for various applications.

 Overcapacity in the steel industry

-Overcapacity in the steel industry has hit margins for many operators, as many steel mills are running at about 70% of their actual capacity.
+Overcapacity in the steel industry has hit margins for many operators, as steel mills globally are running at around two-thirds of their actual capacity on average.
 While this saves some costs, there are significant fixed costs that cause margins to compress when capacity is not optimal.
-This has also led to significant inventory write-downs for many manufacturers.
-ArcelorMittal idled capacity at some locations in Europe in order to optimize production and cut costs.
-As demand bounces back and capacity is optimized we expect an increase in steel prices.
+As demand bounces back and capacity is optimized, we expect a recovery in margins for the likes of ArcelorMittal.

 Increasing demand from emerging markets

-As developing nations like China, India and Thailand witness healthy economic growth, the demand for steel in Asia is expected to grow at a healthy pace.
-This should help the steel industry solve its overcapacity issue to some extent and allow manufacturers to increase steel prices.
+As developing nations like China and India witness robust economic growth, the demand for steel in Asia is expected to grow at a healthy pace.
+This should help the steel industry solve its overcapacity issue to some extent, and allow manufacturers to eventually increase steel prices.

-While demand remains relatively strong in emerging markets, steel is generally sold at spot prices which makes it vulnerable to global economic conditions.
-We expect that an eventual recovery in the U.S. and Europe will drive industrial demand which should in turn provide a boost to prices as well as shipments.
+We expect that improving economic conditions in the U.S. and Europe will drive industrial demand, which should, in turn, provide a boost to prices as well as shipments.

 How Does Trefis Modelling Work?